A Brief History of Brown School

 In the spring of 1996, members of the Board of Trustees found and purchased Brown School’s current campus at 150 Corlaer Avenue in Schenectady just in time for the start of the 1996-97 school year.
 Soon thereafter, at the urging of parents and after extensive market research, expansion to middle school began.
 Adding one grade per year, Brown School expanded to eighth grade in 1998 and graduated its first eighth-graders in 1999.
 In September of 2017, Brown School introduced a high school program, beginning with a 9th grade class, and a goal of expanding one grade per year.

-More than a century after its founding, Brown School continues to grow while remaining steadfast in its mission to inspire students in nursery through high school to love learning while striving for academic excellence.
+More than a century after its founding, Brown School continues to grow while remaining steadfast in its mission to mindfully educate all students to pursue their individual potential in a nurturing, collaborative environment through the arts, humanities, mathematics and sciences.
 Though laptops and LCD projectors may have replaced the woodstove and water bucket, Brown School’s commitment to children hasn’t changed much since 1893.
-Today, our students come from over a dozen school districts, and from all walks of life and each continues to receive outstanding individualized instruction and guidance from qualified, caring teachers.
-For over 125 years, Brown School has truly provided a unique independent school option for residents of the Capital Region.
+Today, our students come from over a dozen school districts and from all walks of life, and each continues to receive outstanding individualized instruction and guidance from qualified, caring teachers.
+For more than 125 years, Brown School has truly provided a unique independent school option for residents of the Capital Region.

-We think that somewhere Nellie Brown must be smiling.
+We think that somewhere Helen “Nellie” Brown must be smiling.